OroLabStanford/SNP_Prioritization_Pipeline/BiomedicalDataCommons/README.md

-Scripts that can be used to perform analyses drawing data from Google Biomedical Data Commons
+Scripts that can be used to perform analyses drawing data from Google Biomedical Data Commons.
+In order to use these scripts a Google Data Commons key needs to be generated.
+This can be done by following documentation on the [Data Commons API](https://docs.datacommons.org/api/).
+This key should then be set equal to the global variable API_KEY in each script.